 Regulatory Process

 The BSSA transmission line is proposed to be constructed in both Minnesota and South Dakota, and the two states have different regulatory processes and timelines.
 Both state processes follow relevant laws and rules, and consider potential impacts on the environment, residents in the routing area, and orderly development of the region.
-Now that we've filed our Route Permit application in Minnesota and our Facility permit in South Dakota, the Public Utilities Commissions (MN PUC and SD PUC) will each provide opportunities for additional feedback through public meetings and hearings.
+On January 28, 2025, the South Dakota Public Utilities Commission (SD PUC) approved the Facility Permit Application for the South Dakota portion of the project.

 Minnesota regulatory process